Welcome to the world of blockchain technology and its potential impact on businesses across various industries.

 Research estimates that improved data sharing could save the US healthcare system up to $1.9 billion annually (source).

-- Drug supply chain traceability: Blockchain can ensure the authenticity and safety of pharmaceutical products by tracking them throughout the supply chain (source).
+- Drug supply chain traceability: Blockchain can ensure the authenticity and safety of pharmaceutical products by tracking them throughout the supply chain, addressing challenges like lack of transparency, tracking difficulties, and counterfeit drug prevention (source).

-The World Health Organization (WHO) estimates that up to 10% of medicines worldwide are counterfeit, emphasizing the need for blockchain-based traceability solutions (source).
+The World Health Organization (WHO) reports that at least 1 in 10 medicines in low- and middle-income countries are substandard or falsified, emphasizing the critical need for blockchain-based traceability solutions (source).

 - Clinical trial management: Blockchain can improve clinical trial management by streamlining data collection, maintaining data integrity, and ensuring transparency (source).